 But increasingly, attorneys don’t want to keep their phones on 24/7.
 They don’t want to interrupt their sleep, their leisure, or their work on another case.
 That’s where automated intake comes to the rescue.

 Beyond that, Filevine integrates with the virtual receptionist service Ringbird.
 With Ringbird, any potential client who calls can always reach a human being.
-And the information gathered in that call goes directly into your case file, ensuring a seamless onboarding process [Note: if Ringbird has their blogs up already, I wrote one called ‘perfecting the handoff’ that would link well here].
+And the information gathered in that call goes directly into your case file, ensuring a seamless onboarding process.
 These can enter your system as unqualified leads, allowing you to research the case and see if it’s worth your time.
 If you have our Personal Injury Case Management Software, the hand off is seamless.

 Building the Relationship